Lchaerin/overwatchDetect/README.md

 # overwatchDetect
-Detect current information(HP) in overwatch2 by capturing screen(16:9).
+Detect current information(HP) in overwatch2 by [pytesseract](https://github.com/madmaze/pytesseract)
+For 16:9 screen only.